Abraham Byandala

-Abraham James Byandala is a Ugandan engineer and politician.
+Abraham James Byandala (born 14 January 1950) is a Ugandan engineer and politician.
 He is the former Minister for Works and Transportation in the Ugandan Cabinet.
 He was appointed to that position on 27 May 2011.
 He replaced John Nasasira, who was appointed Government Chief Whip.
-Byandala also serves as the elected Member of Parliament for Katikamu County North, in Luweero District.
+Byandala also served as the elected Member of Parliament for Katikamu County North, in Luweero District in the 10th parliament of Uganda (2016 to 2021).

-Background

-He was born in Luweero District on 14 January 1950.

-Education
+Early life and education

-Abraham Byandala holds the degree of Bachelor of Science in Civil Engineering (BSc.Civ.Eng.), obtained from Makerere University, the oldest and largest public university in Uganda.
+Abraham Byandala was born in Luweero District on 14 January 1950.
+He holds the degree of Bachelor of Science in Civil Engineering (BSc.Civ.Eng.), obtained from Makerere University, the oldest and largest public university in Uganda.
 His degree of Master of Science in Civil Engineering (MSc.Civ.Eng.), was obtained from the University of Strathclyde, in Glasgow, Scotland.